 Basic home hospital beds may be paid for, in part, by Medicare Part B. Anyone who has Medicare Part B, and has a medical need for a hospital bed in their home, is able to get partial coverage under Medicare’s Durable Medical Equipment (DME) policy.
 DME is defined as medical equipment that can be reused, and a hospital bed falls under this policy.
-A Medicare enrolled doctor must deem the hospital bed necessary, and therefore, prescribe it for use in an individual’s home.
+A Medicare enrolled doctor must deem the hospital bed necessary and prescribe it for use in an individual’s home.

 Medicare will pick up 80% of the amount that is Medicare approved for the purchase of a hospital bed for home use.
 The individual must cover the remaining 20%.
 This can be paid out-of-pocket or with help from supplemental insurance, such as Medigap.
 One must also have met their Medicare Part B deductible, which as of 2019 is $185.
 Medicare will also help to cover the cost of some bed accessories, which may include trapeze bars, mattress covers that are intended to avoid bedsores, and bedside rails.

-Rather than purchase a home hospital bed straight out, one can also rent a hospital bed and still receive financial assistance from Medicare.
+Rather than buy a home hospital bed straight out, one can also rent a hospital bed and still receive financial assistance from Medicare.
 With current Medicare regulations, after 13 months of renting, the individual owns the bed.

 It’s important to note, Medicare will not cover the cost of full electric beds.
 However, one can pay the difference out-of-pocket between a manual-lift bed and a fully electric one.
 In addition, Medicare only covers a basic bed, meaning a shape very similar to a twin bed, but not identical.

-In order for Medicare to pick up a portion of the bill, an individual must get the hospital bed from a Medicare approved supplier.
+In order for Medicare to pick up part of the bill, an individual must get the hospital bed from a Medicare approved supplier.
 If the hospital bed is purchased from a supplier that is not approved, Medicare won’t cover any of the cost of the hospital bed.
 Participating suppliers have Medicare supplier numbers.
 To find participating suppliers, click here or call 1-800-633-4227.

 Medicare Advantage Plans, such as a PPO or HMO, may also help to cover the cost of hospital beds.
 Since plans vary, one will need to call their provider and ask about their specific plan.
 It is very likely their policies will be the same as Medicare’s policy.

-Since Medicaid is a joint federal and state program, with each state running the program as they see fit within the guidelines set forth by the federal government, rules and regulations regarding durable medical equipment (DME) such as home hospital beds, is not consistent across the states.
+Since Medicaid is a joint federal and state program, with each state running the program as they see fit within the guidelines set forth by the federal government, rules and regulations about durable medical equipment (DME) such as home hospital beds, is not consistent across the states.
 That being said, each state has a Medicaid State Plan and most states also have Home and Community Based Services (HCBS) Medicaid Waivers.
 Both State Plans and Waivers provide assistance to help the elderly avoid nursing home placement.
 Therefore, Medicaid very often will cover the cost of DME, which includes home hospital beds.
 As with Medicare, the bed must be deemed necessary by a physician.
 Learn more about Medicaid and their stance on DME here.

 Some states offer non-Medicaid assistance in obtaining durable medical equipment and hospital beds for home use for aging or low income residents.
 However, it’s important to note that these programs vary widely across the board.
 Click here to learn more about these programs and to see if one is available in your state.